vov4ik-7/Library/README.md

 # Project description

-Our goal is to create a library website that serves as a storage for books and movies.
+Our goal was to create a library website that serves as a storage for books and movies.
 The website should provide a list of authors and the ability to get a book delivered to the user's home.
 Additionally, users should be able to mark a book as lost and view their checkout history.

 ## Key features, including: